Yimro/monitoring-embedded-system/README.md

 I am not commenting on the SNMP Exporter and Node Exporter as they are pretty much self explaining.
 The code for the sensors and the custom exporter are published in this repository.

+Setup 1 is a 'proof-of-concept' to show a working system.
+Setup 2 tests the boundaries of the embedded computer, flooding it with larger amounts of data.

 ### setup 1 - overview
 ![Schematic overview of project setup 1](https://github.com/Yimro/monitoring-embedded-system/blob/main/images/overview-setup-1.png)